mkatto/CS4641_Group3/README.md

 ![First two principal components](PCA2wUnemployment2.png)

 We did PCA analysis on the group of freedom attributes.
-We then created a heat map of the variables that were most influential using PCA.
+We then created a heat map of the variables that were most influential using PCA:

 ![TwoComponentPCA](PCA_component_dependencies.png)